JaykeMeijer/evolution/README.md

 ## Other

-- Use own rendering (like in brain) for fast quad tree render
+- Use own rendering (like in brain) for fast tree render

 # Balancing mechanisms